On entropic and almost multilinear representability of matroids: Abstract

 \section{Abstract}

-This article is concerned with two notions of generalized matroid representations motivated by information theory and computer science.
-The first involves representations by discrete random variables and the second approximate representations by subspace arrangements.
-In both cases we show that there is no algorithm that checks whether such a representation exists.
-As a consequence, the conditional independence implication problem is undecidable, which gives an independent answer to a question in information theory by Geiger and Pearl that was recently also answered by Cheuk Ting Li.
-These problems are closely related to problems of characterizing the achievable rates in certain network coding problems and of constructing secret sharing schemes.
-Our methods to approach these problems are mostly algebraic.
-Specifically, they involve reductions from the uniform word problem for finite groups and the word problem for sofic groups.
+This article studies two notions of generalized matroid representations motivated by algorithmic information theory and cryptographic secret sharing.
+The first (entropic representability) involves discrete random variables, while the second (almost-multilinear representability) deals with approximate subspace arrangements.
+In both cases, we prove that determining whether an input matroid has such a representation is undecidable.
+Consequently, the conditional independence implication problem is also undecidable, providing an independent answer to a question posed by Geiger and Pearl, recently resolved by Cheuk Ting Li.
+These problems are also closely related to characterizing achievable rates in network coding and constructing secret sharing schemes.
+For example, another corollary of our work is that deciding whether an access structure admits an ideal secret sharing scheme is undecidable.
+Our approach reduces undecidable problems from group theory to matroid representation problems.
+Specifically, we reduce the uniform word problem for finite groups to entropic representability and the word problem for sofic groups to almost-multilinear representability.
+A key part of this reduction involves modifying group presentations into forms where linear representations are generic in an appropriate sense when restricted to the generating set.

 \keywords{ matroids, entropic matroids, almost multilinear matroids, undecidability, word problem, von Staudt constructions, conditional independence implication, secret sharing schemes. } \subjclass[2020]{ 05B35, 52B40, 14N20, 68P30 , 94A17, 20F10, 03D40. }